SietseColson/Raspberry-Pi/README.md

 *The heatmap generation and crowding assesment are not yet included in the cv_monitor script i think, but they should.
 Every 2 days, a crowding assesment is perfomed, and i think it is best if this is written to the device_control table in the DB.
 We'll add one column, e.g. crowding_assesment, and each time the RP does the assemsent, the value is written to this cell.
 This means we don't keep a history of the crowding, but only know the most recent result, but I think that is fine.

-*I think automation should be a
+*I think automation should be part of the main loop of sensor_station.py, but maybe it is easier if we keep it appart...
+Anyways, we'll have to add some things to db_utils.py for updating and reading device_control table in the DB.